MicrosoftDocs/xamarin-docs/docs/graphics-games/game-development/index.md

 ---
 title: "Introduction to Game Development with Xamarin"
-description: "The nature of game development can differ considerably from the development of other types of apps.
-This article is an introduction to game development featuring technologies that can be used with Xamarin.iOS and Xamarin.Android.
-It provides both a high level discussion of how games are made and a sampling of technologies available for use with Xamarin.iOS and Xamarin.Android." ms.prod: xamarin ms.assetid: 0E3CDCD2-FBE4-49F5-A70E-8A7B937BAF1D
+description: "This document provides a high-level overview of game development with Xamarin, describing both how games are made and a sampling of technologies available for use with Xamarin.iOS and Xamarin.Android." ms.prod: xamarin ms.assetid: 0E3CDCD2-FBE4-49F5-A70E-8A7B937BAF1D
 author: charlespetzold